obsidiansystems/seven-guis-vty/TemperatureConverter.md

 ### Cyclical update dependencies

 However, this is unfortunately not entirely correct!
-In fact, we will run into problems as soon as we try to hook up the Fahrenheit text input back into `_textInputConfig_setValue` for Celsius.
-The issue is quite fundamental, since `Dynamic t Text` changes when either the user inputs something in the UI, or when `_textInputConfig_setValue` is used to update the value.
+In fact, we will run into problems as soon as we try to hook up the Fahrenheit text input back into `_textInputConfig_modify` for Celsius.
+The issue is quite fundamental, since `Dynamic t Text` changes when either the user inputs something in the UI, or when `_textInputConfig_modify` is used to update the value.

 Let's walk through an example:

 1. You input "42" into the celsius field.
 2. The value of `_textInput_value celsiusInput` changes.
 3. The event from `updated (_textInput_value celsiusInput)` is triggered.
-4. This causes the Event `_textInputConfig_setValue` to fire, changing the value of `_textInput_value fahrenheitInput`.
+4. This causes the Event `_textInputConfig_modify` to fire, changing the value of `_textInput_value fahrenheitInput`.
 5. Since the value of `_textInput_value fahrenheitInput` changes, the event `updated (_textInput_value fahrenheitInput)` fires.
 6. Now, we set the value of `_textInput_value celsiusInput` again, and jump back to 3.